techx/cog/DEVELOPMENT.md

 - Run `npm install semantic-ui` in the root directory to install the Semantic UI source and build tool dependencies
-  - When prompted by the install script, select `Yes, extend current installation`
+  - When prompted by the install script, select `Yes, extend my current settings.`
   - Continue with default install options until prompted to choose an install directory (`Where should we put Semantic UI inside your project?`)
     - Enter the existing Semantic directory: `hardwarecheckout/static/vendor/semantic/`